Khalid Irfan

-Khalid Irfan (born 3 July 1977 in Karachi, Pakistan) is an American-Pakistani comic poet.
+Khalid Irfan is an American-Pakistani comic poet.

 Early life and career

 Irfan was born in Karachi, Pakistan.
-His father Irshad Ali migrated to Pakistan from Badayun, India in 1947.
-He received a master's degree in Urdu literature.
-He has two sons, Muhammad Waleed Faran and Hamza Shayan.
+His father, Irshad Ali, migrated to Pakistan from Badayun, India, in 1947.
+He received a master's degree in Urdu literature and has two sons.
+He resides in Queens, New York City.

 Irfan has published five poetry collections.
 In several poems, he has described social and political issues of his native country Pakistan and his adopted country the United States.
-He is in charge of the literary section of Urdu Times Weekly, said to be the first weekly Urdu newspaper in North America.
+He is in charge of the literary section of Urdu Times Weekly, said to be the first and largest weekly Urdu newspaper in North America.